Decentral-America/waves-transactions/README.md

 broadcast(signedTx, nodeUrl).then(resp => console.log(resp))
 ```
 You can send tx to any DCC node you like:.
 E.g.:
-* https://testnet-node.decentralchain.io - DCC TESTNET nodes hosted by DecentralChain
+* https://testnet-node.decentralchain.io - DCC TESTNET nodes hosted by Blockchain Costa Rica
-* https://mainnet-node.decentralchain.io - DCC MAINNET nodes hosted by DecentralChain
+* https://mainnet-node.decentralchain.io - DCC MAINNET nodes hosted by Blockchain Costa Rica
 #### Important!!!
-Most transactions require chainId as parameter, e.g: [IBurnParams](https://decentral-america.github.io/waves-transactions/interfaces/iburnparams.html).
-By default chainId is 'W', which means MAINNET.
+Most transactions require chainId as parameter, e.g: [IBurnParams](https://github.com/Decentral-America/waves-transactions/interfaces/iburnparams.html).
+By default chainId is 'L', which means MAINNET.
 To make transaction in TESTNET be sure to pass chainId if it is present in params interface and then send it to TESTNET node

 ### Dependencies
-This library uses `@waves/ts-lib-crypto` for cryptography and `@waves/node-api-js` for interacting with node.
+This library uses `@decentralchain/ts-lib-crypto` for cryptography and `@decentralchain/node-api-js` for interacting with node.
 You can access them this way:
 ```typescript
 const libCrypto = require('@decentralchain/waves-transactions').libs.crypto